ayydany/ayydany.github.io/source/cv/index.md

 [Daniel Carmo - Resume](index/resume.pdf)

-As a note, my personal information is censored on this CV, if you'd like to contact me personally just send me an email [here](mailto:me@ayydany.com) and I'll be happy to share it with you.
+As a note, my personal information is censored on this CV, if you'd like to contact me personally just email me [here](mailto:me@ayydany.com), and I'll be happy to share it with you.